Snowboarding Gear Necessities, For Your First Time On The Mountain

 Snowboard Bindings

 The next 3 items are the most important on the list.
 Without a snowboard/boots/ or bindings you won’t be able to snowboard.
-In fact it’ll be called something totally different, and I’m not going to name it.

 Snowboard Boots